PataphysicalSociety/soupault.app/site/plugins.md

 to collapsible tree nodes.
 If `collapsible_class` option is given, that class will be added to the affected `<li>` elements.

-A live example this plugin's output can be seen in the table of contents of the [iproute2 manual](https://baturin.org/docs/iproute2/).
+A live example this plugin’s output can be seen in the table of contents of the [iproute2 manual](https://baturin.org/docs/iproute2/).

 Download: <a href="/files/plugins/collapsible-list.lua">collapsible-list.lua</a>.